RuneBlaze/audioio/test/torchaudio_unittest/README.md

 ## Adding test

-The following is the current practice of torchaudio test suite.
+The following is the current practice of torchffmpeg test suite.

 1. Unless the tests are related to I/O, use synthetic data. [`common_utils`](./common_utils) has some data generator functions.
 1. When you add a new test case, use `common_utils.TorchaudioTestCase` as base class unless you are writing tests that are common to CPU / CUDA.